charlesprakash/documentation-theme-jekyll/index.md

 * Left align the logo in the footer
 * Align the disqus comments across the width of the page container
 * Remove extensions in the URLs and make all URLs relative.
 So now you can use the `baseurl` flag in `_config.yml` and have the docs generate to a subfolder and use `| relative_url` filter to convert a URL to a relative URL based on `baseurl`.
+* Fixes the sidebar on the page from floating.
+Sometimes floating sidebar covers the footer area (since we aligned the footer across the width of the page container).

 <br /><br />
 Get started [here](/mydoc_index)